-If you have a mudroom, you know how wonderful they can be for simplifying your transition in and out of the house.
+If you have a mudroom, you know how wonderful it can be for simplifying your transition in and out of the house.
 A mudroom addition provides room to store shoes, coats, and bags.
 It can even double as a laundry room.
 Of course, as soon as you start wondering how to build a mudroom addition, you’ll probably start thinking about the cost.
 Building a mudroom addition can add great practical and monetary value to your home.
 Here are a few things to consider about the cost before you get started.

 Your price depends heavily on what you have now, and how you plan to make the addition.
 On average, a mudroom measures 50 to 100 square feet.
 If you’re renovating an existing mudroom or converting an existing part of your home structure into a mudroom, you may pay less.
 Building an entirely new mudroom as an addition costs the most.